 If you would like a paper copy of the menu, please ask at the office.

-School Savings Club paying in session
+School Savings Club

-The next School Saving Club paying in date is 03 February 2020 at 3.15-3.45pm.
+The next School Savings Club paying in date is 03 February 2020 at 3.15-3.45pm.

 If you’re unable to attend in person, please hand in any money to be deposited to the office in a sealed envelope addressed to Mrs Tiffany.